gambitproject/gambit/doc/gui.efg.rst

 player's payoff, and advances the editor to the payoff for the next player at that outcome.

-Outcomes may also be moved or copied using a drag-and-drop idiom.
+Outcomes may also be moved or copied using drag-and-drop.
-Left-clicking and dragging an outcome to another node moves the outcome from the original node to the target node.
-Copying an outcome may be accomplished by doing this same action while holding down the Control (:kbd:`Ctrl`) key on the keyboard.
+Left-clicking and dragging an outcome to another node pops up a context-aware menu which allows the outcome to be moved or copied, or to create a new outcome with the same payoffs as the original one at the new node.

-When using the copy idiom described above, the action assigns the same outcome to both the involved nodes.
-Therefore, if subsequently the payoffs of the outcome are edited, the payoffs at both nodes will be modified.
-To copy the outcome in such a way that the outcome at the target node is a different outcome from the one at the source, but with the same payoffs, hold down the :kbd:`Shift` key instead of the :kbd:`Control` key while dragging.

 To remove an outcome from a node, click on the node, and select :menuselection:`Edit --> Remove outcome`.